Kukanani/vision_msgs_examples/tensorflow_inception_imagenet/README.md

 It's highly recommended to use a `virtualenv`, Docker, or some other virtualization solution to avoid installing a lot of global Python packages.

-If you have an nVidia GPU, you may also want to install CUDA and other GPU dependencies as described in the
+If you have an NVIDIA GPU, you may also want to install CUDA and other GPU dependencies as described in the
 [TensorFlow installation tutorial](https://www.tensorflow.org/install/).